Den grønne heisen

-Den grønne heisen (The green elevator) is a 1981 Norwegian comedy film directed by Odd-Geir Sæther, based on a play by Avery Hopwood, and starring Rolv Wesenlund and Øivind Blunck.
+Den grønne heisen (The green elevator) is a 1981 Norwegian comedy film directed by Odd-Geir Sæther, based on the 1915 play Fair and Warmer by Avery Hopwood, and starring Rolv Wesenlund and Øivind Blunck.

 Plot

 Preben invites Mrs. Lissen to the opera, and later she says she wants a divorce from Fredrik.
 It develops into a hide-and-seek hunt for the truth.